christophj/replicating/posts/Cochrane_Dog_Bark.md

 In this post, I want to replicate some results of Cochrane (2008), The Dog That Did Not Bark: A Defense of Return Predictability, Review of Financial Studies, 21 (4).
 You can find that paper on John Cochrane's [webpage](http://faculty.chicagobooth.edu/john.cochrane/research/papers/cochrane%20dog%20that%20did%20not%20bark.pdf).
-I wrote some thoughts about return predictability already on my Goyal/Welch replication post, so please check this one out for some more background (TODO: link).
+I wrote some thoughts about return predictability already on my Goyal/Welch replication post, so please check this one out for some more background.
 Or just read the papers, they explain it better than I could anyway.

 Replication of the forecasting regressions in Cochrane's Table 1
 -------------------------